ataylor89/signal/README.md

 Register rdi contains the first argument to the system call.

-The argument to our sigint function actually gets stored in register rdi, by the caller, so we don't have to update register rdi.
+The argument to our sigterm function actually gets stored in register rdi, by the caller, so we don't have to update register rdi.

-In other words, the process ID that we pass to sigint gets stored in register rdi, so we don't have to update register rdi.
+In other words, the process ID that we pass to sigterm gets stored in register rdi, so we don't have to update register rdi.

 Register rsi contains the second argument to the system call, the value 15, which stands for SIGTERM.